When Your Pet Dies in Korea: What You Need to Do

 Key facts

 This guide covers information most owners hope they never need.
-If your pet has just died, the practical steps are straightforward: you have 30 days to file the registration report, and several legal disposal options to choose from.
+If your registered dog has just died, the practical steps are straightforward: you have 30 days to file the cancellation report, and several legal disposal options to choose from.

-Two things catch most foreign residents off guard.
-First, Korean law classifies pet remains as waste, which shapes what is and is not legally permitted for disposal.
-Second, there is a 30-day reporting obligation that carries a substantial fine if missed.
+Two things catch many foreign residents off guard.
+First, Korean law treats pet remains through waste and animal-funeral rules, which shapes what is and is not legally permitted for disposal.
+Second, registered-dog deaths have a 30-day reporting obligation that carries a fine if missed.
 Neither of these is widely known until the moment it matters.

 What Korean law says about pet remains

-Pet remains are classified as waste under Korean law.
-That classification determines the legal boundaries for disposal.
-It does not reflect how owners feel about their pets.
-It is simply the legal framework that governs what you may do next.
+That classification does not reflect how owners feel about their pets.
+It is the legal framework that governs what you may do next.

 What is illegal